 If you have eczema or your hands are frequently irritated by hand care products, support your skin barrier with Squalane hand care.
 A natural emollient, Squalane increases moisture levels in the skin, locking in long-lasting hydration.
 This anti-inflammatory ingredient will also reduce redness and calm irritation.

-2) USE SLS-FREE SOAP
+2) USE SLS-FREE HAND WASH FOR ECZEMA